 Q: Are front and back rotors interchangeable?

 Front and back rotors are not universal.
 They differ in size, which makes them difficult to interchange.
-Aside from the sizes, you can’t interchange front and rear rotors because of their key difference – braking surface.
+Aside from the sizes, you can’t interchange front and rear rotors because of their key difference – the braking surface.

 Q: Why are front and rear rotors different?